snaverm/Pokemon-Go-Rocket-API/README.md

 # Update: PoGo currently experiences API access problems.

 Please don't ask why Pokestops and Pokemon aren't showing on the map.
-This is a known issue that a lot of third party Pokemon GO tools are experiancing, and making yet another issue about it not working won't help at all.
+This is a known issue that and all the third party Pokemon Go tool are experiencing it.
+Please avoid opening new issues, we'll update you when things change.

 # PoGo for Windows 10